How product configurators are changing the B2B sales landscape and why speed is the key to success

 Establish a continuous improvement process

-Successful implementations follow the principle of "Start small, think big"—not a grand gesture, but systematic evolution.
+Successful implementations follow the principle "Start small, think big" - no grand launch, but systematic evolution.

-The effectiveness of a B2B configurator can be measured by tangible changes in everyday sales:
+The impact of a B2B configurator can be measured through concrete changes in day-to-day sales:

-Fewer unqualified inquiries like "How much does it cost?"
+Fewer unqualified inquiries along the lines of "How much does this cost?"

-Shorter time from initial contact to a binding offer
+Shorter time from first contact to a binding quote

 Higher closing rates with the same traffic